Social Accountability Report

 • Other issues as defined by our Policy as directed from time to time.

 The Assessments minimally require a meeting, tour, private worker interviews and a Corrective Action Plan (“CAP”) for any non-compliance findings.
-The frequency and manner in which the Assessments are conducted vary depending on the results of previous evaluations and CAPs, the country of manufacture and whether the merchandise is ordered through an Agent or Direct-Direct.
+The frequency and manner in which the Assessments are conducted vary depending on the results of previous evaluations and CAPs, the country of manufacture and whether the merchandise is ordered through a buying agent or purchased directly from the factory without the use of a buying agent.
 Assessments are conducted all over the world by selected third party auditors (“Audit Firms”).
 All of the Audit Firms conduct Assessments that meet or exceed Dillard’s social accountability requirements.

 The Audit Firms are utilized by many other companies in the industry.
 Additionally, all of them operate within a strict code of ethics, and some will periodically send out mystery auditors to perform services.
 Finally, many of them randomly follow up on their auditors by calling the factories to ensure that the auditors conduct themselves in accordance with the Audit Firm’s code of conduct.

-In most cases where Dillard’s orders merchandise through an Agent, the Agent is responsible for retaining an Audit Firm to conduct the initial and follow up Assessments in accordance with Dillard’s Policy and report the results to the Agent and Dillard’s.
-Where Dillard’s orders merchandise Direct-Direct, Dillard’s retains the Audit Firm to conduct the initial and follow up Assessments and report the results directly to Dillard’s.
+In most cases where Dillard’s orders merchandise through a buying agent, the buying agent is responsible for retaining an Audit Firm to conduct the initial and follow up Assessments in accordance with Dillard’s Policy and report the results to the buying agent and Dillard’s.
+Where Dillard’s orders merchandise directly from the factory without the use of a buying agent, Dillard’s retains the Audit Firm to conduct the initial and follow up Assessments and report the results directly to Dillard’s.

 back to top